gmBlahaj/furrutilities/README.md

 ## Features

-* **e621 Downloader:** Search posts by tag, filter out unwanted tags, and download images with concurrency control and progress bars.
+* **bluepaw-fetch:** Search posts by tag, filter out unwanted tags, and download images with concurrency control and progress bars.
-* **Yiffgrabber:** Download comics from yiffer.xyz as PDF or CBZ archives, with optional ZIP compression and detailed metadata support (if working idk).
+* **YifferGrab:** Download comics from yiffer.xyz as PDF or CBZ archives, with optional ZIP compression and detailed metadata support (if working idk).

 </br>